biurad/php-cache/README.md

 ---

-If you want a bit advanced caching stratagy above [PSR-16], [PSR-6] is what you need, has a cool way of invalidating a missed cache.
+If you want a bit advanced caching strategy above [PSR-16], [PSR-6] is what you need, has a cool way of invalidating a missed cache.

 ```php
 use BiuradPHP\Cache\CacheItemPool;